 - The length of the retention period

-- The number of discs you are working with
+- The number of disks you are working with

 - The importance attached to data protection over performance optimization